OPRAH'S DEAD SON

 "Oh, it's not your fault."
 Giselle glances briefly at Abraham.

-"It's nobody's fault," Abraham's father says, gliding Isaac through the air like Dumbo flying around, high up inside that huge circus tent he flew around in.
+"It's nobody's fault," Abraham's father says, gliding Isaac through the air like Dumbo flying around, high up inside that huge circus tent.

 "It'll be your fault if you drop my child on his head," Giselle says.

 His grandfather hugs Isaac to his chest, sits down in the La-Z-Boy, cranks up the foot rest and lets Giselle's child do whatever he wants to do.
-Underneath the overalls he has on a dark blue homespun cowboy shirt with little white stars woven into it.
+Underneath the overalls, Isaac's wearing a blue homespun cowboy shirt with little white stars woven into the fabric.
 The shirt makes his eyes bluer, like his grandfather's eyes.
-How he got blue eyes, Giselle has no idea.
-They must have skipped a generation.
-What Isaac wants to do, it seems, is squirm.
-He straddles his grandfather's chest, grabs his nose, put his fingers into his grandfather's ears, pulls his hair gently, curiously.
+How he got blue eyes, nobody knows—they must have skipped a generation or two.
+What the kid wants to do, it seems, is squirm.
+He straddles his grandfather's chest, grabs his nose, put his fingers into his grandfather's ears, pulls his hair gently, curiously, bonks him on the head with his tiny fist.
+The old guy's eating it up, remembering being a kid himself, maybe, remembering grabbing his own grandfather's nose.

 Abraham bends over and kisses Oprah's forehead.
 She smiles, pats the back of his arm and makes a lip-smacking noise in the general vicinity of his chin.
-He sits cross-legged on the floor beside her chair.
+He sits down, cross-legged, on the floor beside Oprah's chair, and pulls Giselle by the hand, trying to get her to come sit beside him.

 "The tea kettle's boiling."
-Oprah points vaguely toward the kitchen.
-Then, as if that weren't quite enough, she makes a slight motion with her head which Giselle takes to mean that Oprah wouldn't mind someone bringing in a pot of tea.
+Oprah points vaguely toward the kitchen while Giselle's still standing.
+Then, as if that weren't quite enough, she makes a slight motion with her head toward the kitchen, which Giselle takes to mean that Oprah wouldn't mind it if someone brought in a pot of tea.

 Ray Blovits and his mother, Diane, are in the kitchen.
-Ray's sitting in a straight-backed chair, hunched over with his elbows on the table, carefully peeling a long, single peel from a Granny Smith apple with a razor-sharp pocketknife.
+Ray's sitting in a straight-backed chair, carefully peeling a long, single peel from a Granny Smith apple with a razor-sharp pocketknife.
 Diane's standing with her back to Giselle in front of the stove, wearing a white apron over a red-and-white gingham dress.
-Her bare, skinny legs are like extensions of the straight, limp, strawberry-blond hair that reaches down to the drawstrings of the apron.
+Her bare, skinny legs are like extensions of the straight, limp, strawberry-blond hair that reaches down almost to the drawstrings of the apron.
 Cupboards and drawers are open, some wider than others.
-There are mixing bowls and canisters of flour and funny-looking sugar and aluminum measuring spoons on an aluminum key ring and tiny bottles of vanilla extract and McCormick spice jars in a three-tier spice rack—fennel, sweet marjoram, bay leaves, cumin, nutmeg.
+There are mixing bowls and canisters of flour and raw sugar and aluminum measuring spoons and tiny bottles of vanilla extract and McCormick spice jars in a three-tiered spice rack—fennel, sweet marjoram, bay leaves, cumin, nutmeg.
 Giselle doesn't understand any of these things.
 Diane must be a genius.
 Besides the gently whistling copper tea kettle, two cast-iron pots and a cast-iron skillet are simmering on cast-iron gas burners.
 The oven's going full blast.
 Diane's Martha Stewart on steroids.
-Giselle shudders.
+Giselle shudders with bewildered awe.

 "Hey, Mrs. Winters," Ray says.
 He and Isaac are both the old guy's grandchildren.
 That gives him and Giselle a bond they never had before.